Guard of the Serbian Armed Forces: Missions

 The Guard is responsible for providing guards of honour at official ceremonies and for special security duties in Belgrade.
 It also performs tasks within the scope of the military police work and the tasks in the field of logistics.

 Ceremonial duties

-Ceremonial duties include performing military honours to the highest foreign, domestic, and military officials, such as arrival ceremonies at the Palace of Serbia and guard duty at Novi dvor (the seat of the President of Serbia).
+Ceremonial duties include performing military honours to the highest foreign, domestic, and military officials, such as arrival ceremonies at the Palace of Serbia and guard duty at Novi Dvor (the seat of the President of the Republic).

 Security missions

 Although the ceremonial duties attract more public attention, majority of the missions assigned to the Guard are security missions.
-These include guarding and protection of buildings and residences of chief military authorities: the Novi dvor (the seat of the Commander-in-Chief i.e. President of Serbia), buildings of the Ministry of Defence and the General Staff as well as the official residences of the President of the Republic, Minister of Defence and the Chief of Staff.
+These include guarding and protection of buildings and residences of chief military authorities: the Novi dvor (the seat of the Commander-in-Chief i.e. President of Serbia), buildings of the Ministry of Defence and the General Staff as well as the official residences of the President of the Republic, Minister of Defence and the Chief of the General Staff.

-The close physical protection of the President of the Republic, Minister of Defence and the Chief of Staff is entrusted to the "Cobras", the unit that is not part of the Guard.
+The close physical protection of the President of the Republic, Minister of Defence and the Chief of the General Staff is entrusted to the "Cobras", the unit that is not part of the Guard.